-At the Johns Hopkins Kimmel Cancer Center, our specialists are at the center of developing new therapies for cancer.
-Many of these emerging therapies originate from Kimmel Cancer Center research laboratories and continue to be evaluated as technologies and knowledge improve.
-The Phase I Clinical Trials Program connects patients at our cancer center to these pivotal early-stage studies, providing additional treatment choices among cutting edge therapies for cancer.
+At the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center (SKCCC), our specialists are at the center of developing new therapies for cancer.
+Many of these emerging therapies originate from SKCCC research laboratories.
+The Developmental Therapeutics Program connects patients at our cancer center to these pivotal early-stage therapies for cancer.

 What are Phase I clinical trials?

-For general Phase I Clinical Trial questions, please contact our Referral Nurse at 410-502-5140 or firstname.lastname@example.org
+For general questions about clinical trials in the Developmental Therapeutics Program, please contact our Referral Nurse at 410-502-5140 or firstname.lastname@example.org

-What kinds of drugs are available in phase I studies at Johns Hopkins?
+What kinds of drugs are available in our clinical trials?

-What are the risks and benefits of joining a phase I clinical trial?
+What are the risks and benefits of joining a Phase I or II clinical trial?

-Patients enrolled in phase I clinical trials often express their wish to make an important contribution in advancing new treatments for cancer.
-Phase I clinical trials offer additional choices for therapies that are on the cusp of cancer research and have shown promise in laboratory testing.
-Patients enrolled in phase I clinical trials may receive doses of the experimental therapy that may not eventually be the final recommended dose if the therapy is successful in additional trials.
-Though most phase I clinical trials involve agents that have been tested in the laboratory on animals, there is less information on risks and side effects of the therapy in humans.
-This is why these phase I studies are performed as a first step in testing in humans.
-Some studies may require extra visits to the Johns Hopkins Kimmel Cancer Center for blood tests, scans and biopsies.
+Patients enrolled in clinical trials often express their wish to make an important contribution in advancing new treatments for future cancer patients.
+Early phase clinical trials offer additional choices for therapies that are on the cusp of cancer research and have shown promise in laboratory testing.
+Since most phase I clinical trials involve agents that have been tested in the laboratory on animals, there is less information on the risks and side effects of the therapy in humans.
+Your safety is of utmost importance, and our team will monitor you very closely for any side effects while on a clinical trial.